 Things that you must not do

 Do not use any other medications while using REPLAGAL unless you have discussed this with your doctor or pharmacist.
 This includes medicines you can buy without a prescription from a pharmacy, supermarket or health food shop.

-Do not take REPLAGAL to treat any complaint other than that directed by your doctor.
+Do not use REPLAGAL to treat any complaint other than that directed by your doctor.
 It may not be safe to use REPLAGAL for another complaint.

-REPLAGAL should only be taken by the person for whom it was prescribed.
+REPLAGAL should only be used by the person for whom it was prescribed.
 Do not give REPLAGAL to someone else even if his/her symptoms are the same.
-It may not be safe for another person to take REPLAGAL.
+It may not be safe for another person to use REPLAGAL.

 Most of the time you can still be given REPLAGAL even if these symptoms occur.
 If you experience an allergic side effect following the administration of REPLAGAL, you should immediately contact your doctor.

 - Your doctor or nurse may stop the infusion temporarily (5-10 min) until the symptoms go away and then begin the infusion again